Yuutokata/WebhookManager/README.md

     “embeds“: [data you want to send]
     }

-Then copy the file in examples/sender.kt and add kto-network dependency.
+Then copy the file in examples/sender.kt and add ktor-network dependency.

 The dataclass Webhook that is already in the Manager is for discord embeds.